The Best Paint Brushes for Cabinets in Kitchens and Bathrooms

 Pros

-• Angled shape aids clean lines
+• Angled shape creates clean lines and a streak-free finish upon application

-• Made in the U.S. by an industry leader
+• Made in the U.S. by an industry leader in reliability

 Cons